meltano/meltano/docs/src/README.md

 ::: slot meltano-select

-## Selecting entities and properties for extraction
+## Selecting entities and attributes for extraction

-Extractors are often capable of extracting many more entities and properties than your use case may require.
+Extractors are often capable of extracting many more entities and attributes than your use case may require.
-To save on bandwidth and storage, it's usually a good idea to instruct your extractor to only select those entities and properties you actually plan on using.
+To save on bandwidth and storage, it's usually a good idea to instruct your extractor to only select those entities and attributes you actually plan on using.

 With stock Singer taps, entity selection involves a few steps.
 First, you run a tap in [discovery mode](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md)